koajs/kick-off-koa/exercises/cookie/problem.md

-Create an app that use session to record view times.
+Create an app that use cookie to store user's view times.

 1. cookie's key is `view`, you need store the view times in this cookie.
 2. every time request the server, respond must be `{time} views`.